Parents & Families

-At Northeast College of Health Sciences, we know that choosing a college is a family decision.
+At Northeast College of Health Sciences, we know that choosing a program is a family decision.
 Whether your student is just beginning their journey, applying for admission, or preparing to enroll, we're here to support you every step of the way.

 This is a Big Step...Let's Take It Together